-- STANDBY: A "standby" warning is appropriate for many potential emergencies.
-The action "standby" will consist of bringing students into the classroom or holding students in the classroom pending further instruction. - GO HOME: "Go Home" involves the decision to dismiss students to a pre-authorized guardian.
-This decision is made by the Superintendent's representative, not by the site administrator. - EVACUATE THE BUILDING: Staff and students are notified by an alarm to evacuate the building.
+- LOCKDOWN: A "lockdown" announcement will be made over the intercom indicating all to lock your door and shelter in place. - STANDBY: A "standby" warning is appropriate for many potential emergencies.
+The action "standby" will consist of bringing students into the classroom or holding students in the classroom pending further instruction. - EVACUATE THE BUILDING: Staff and students are notified by an alarm to evacuate the building.
 Teachers follow designated evacuation routes to areas outside the school. - TAKE COVER: When possible, staff and students will be told to "take cover" through the public address system.
 In the case where no warning is possible, the intercom system will signal persons to "take cover." - DROP: The "drop" warning at the school shall be disseminated through the public address system.
-In the case where no warning is possible, the intercom system will signal persons to "drop."
+In the case where no warning is possible, the intercom system will signal people to "drop." - GO HOME: "Go Home" involves the decision to dismiss students to a pre-authorized guardian.
+This decision is made by the Superintendent's representative, not by the site administrator.